garronej/tss-react/README.md

 //classes.root will be a string like: "tss-xxxxxx-MyComponent-root"
 ```

-Usually, you want the label to match the name of the component you are styling.
+Usually, you want the name to match the name of the component you are styling.
-You can pass the label as the first key of a wrapper object like so:
+You can pass the name as the first key of a wrapper object like so:

 ```tsx
 export function MyComponent() {